 Up close with the leaning tower of Pisa, the iconic structure seems tiny.
 Tourists with selfie-sticks, crowds of visitors, and street-sellers all crowd to Piazza dei Miracoli (The “Square of Miracles”).
 But here we are, just one of the crowd, tourists for a day.

-Traveling through Italy is both familiar and foreign.
+Travelling through Italy is both familiar and foreign.
 Our kids, ages 5 and 8, speak the language fluently.
 But they have to follow their inter-racial, tongue-tied parents around.
 When we can’t communicate or get lost, they’re sent to ask questions and directions.
 It works out pretty nicely!
 Folks are usually confused, amused, and then surprised when they hear the kids.